mayjs/advent_of_code_2021/journal.md

 I didn't like this day.
 Part 1 turned out to have a trivial solution and I just ended up solving part 2 using brute force, which never feels right but worked just fine for this assignment.

+## Day 18

+Today was an exciting day, I never had to build a traversable tree-like structure in Rust before.
+I decided to just use reference counting pointers and runtime borrow checks, though I think this would be a nice application for the GhostCell concept.

+The assignment was a little ambiguous, so I was not sure at which points a reduction was needed and it's also not really clear if explosions only happen exactly at nesting depth 4 or also at larger depths.